Gluten Free Sourdough Banana Bread (Vegan, Moist)

 - ¾ tsp apple cider vinegar - or lemon juice

-- 1 tsp sesame seeds - optional
+- 1 tsp sesame seeds - or other

-- 1 tsp shredded coconut - optional
+- 1 tsp shredded coconut - or other

 Instructions